Providing loving care to young children helps them to be mentally healthy.

 - Planning your travel around important times, such as mealtime and nap time

-- Having a backpack for your child for her special items
+- Having a backpack for your child for their special items

 Even though routines are important, it is important to recognize that sometimes there will be a need for flexibility.
 Remember that routines do not have to be on a strict timetable.
 However, as a schedule provides safety and a knowledge of “what’s next”, it is important to fit routines into changed schedules if possible.